MultiPaperK8s/.github/profile/README.md

 ### Update 2023

-The project is **not** dead.
-Development has resumed again as of March 2023.
+The project is now officiall **dead**.
+Development was resumed again as of March 2023 but halted again late April 2023.